MarkWieczorek/mapmanager/_posts/2015-04-18-simple-stack-db.md

 <IMG class="img-float-right" SRC="../images/imagingcore/stack_db_search.png" WIDTH="500">

-Open the Search panel from the stack db toolbar using the 'Options' button.
+Open the Search panel from the stack db toolbar using the 'Search' button.

 The search panel will search a stack db and return a list of points.
 Once generated, clicking on a point in the search results will display the point in the main stack window.